 Have you ever been worried by a leaky tap?
 It freaks me out — more than a fly squirming at the nape of my neck on a warm, sweaty day in the tropics.
 I heave a sigh of relief only when I see a field service technician deftly twitching the screw and putting a new washer in place.
 Thanks to the tribe of the field service experts, their instruments, and the sheer skills that they possess in making households, offices, shops, and businesses stay sane.
-However, many of these excellent technicians don’t think they have a story to tell and that a field service content marketing strategy is just for the likes of Uber or Apple.
+However, many of these excellent technicians don’t think they have a story to tell and that a field service content management strategy is just for the likes of Uber or Apple.

 Truth be told, everyone should create and distribute more marketing collateral, regardless of their industry.
 With the amount of competition around these days, how else can they stand out?
-This is why today we’re discussing how content creation helps build a valuable brand and we’ve employed the help of marketing expert, Karthik Subramanian.
+This is why today we’re discussing how content creation helps build a valuable brand and we’ve employed the help of marketing management expert, Karthik Subramanian.
 His extensive experience working for content management tool Paperflite has given him an insider’s point of view into helping companies across industries get started with content marketing.
-We’ll let him take it from here and count down the benefits of a field service content marketing strategy:
+We’ll let him take it from here and count down the benefits of a field service content management strategy:

 - It helps clients and followers learn and do it themselves.

 - It positions your company as a subject authority or a thought leader.